Isan language: Vowels

-The vowel structure of Isan is the same as the central and southern Lao dialects of Laos.
-The vowel quality is also similar to Thai, but differs in that the two back vowels, close back unrounded vowel /ɯ/ and the close-mid back unrounded vowel /ɤ/, centralized as the close central unrounded vowel /ɨ/ and the mid central vowel /ə/, respectively, as well as in diphthongs that may include these sounds.
+The vowel structure of Isan is similar to the central and southern Lao dialects of Laos.
+The vowel quality is also similar to Thai, but differs in that the two back vowels, close back unrounded vowel /ɯ/ and the close-mid back unrounded vowel /ɤ/, centralized as the close central unrounded vowel /ɨ/ and the mid central vowel /ə/ in some speakers, respectively, as well as in diphthongs that may include these sounds.
 To Thai speakers, Isan and Lao vowels tend to have a nasal quality.